Biblical inerrancy: Clarifications

-Accuracy vs truth
+Accuracy vs. truth

 Harold Lindsell points out that it is a "gross distortion" to state that people who believe in inerrancy suppose every statement made in the Bible is true (as opposed to accurate).
 He says there are expressly false statements in the Bible, but they are reported accurately.
 He notes that "All the Bible does, for example in the case of Satan, is to report what Satan actually said.
 Whether what he said was true or false is another matter.
 Christ stated that the devil is a liar".

-Inerrancy vs infallibility
+Inerrancy vs. infallibility

 Many who believe in the inspiration of scripture teach that it is infallible but not inerrant.
 Those who subscribe to infallibility believe that what the scriptures say regarding matters of faith and Christian practice are wholly useful and true.
 Some denominations that teach infallibility hold that the historical or scientific details, which may be irrelevant to matters of faith and Christian practice, may contain errors.
-Those who believe in inerrancy hold that the scientific, geographic, and historic details of the scriptural texts in their original manuscripts are completely true and without error, though the scientific claims of scripture must be interpreted in the light of its phenomenological nature, not just with strict, clinical literality, which was foreign to historical narratives.
+Those who believe in total or plenary inerrancy hold that the scientific, geographic, and historic details of the scriptural texts in their original manuscripts are completely true and without error, though the scientific claims of scripture must be interpreted in the light of its phenomenological nature, not just with strict, clinical literality, which was foreign to historical narratives.

-Proponents of Biblical inerrancy generally do not teach that the Bible was dictated directly by God, but that God used the "distinctive personalities and literary styles of the writers" of scripture and that God's inspiration guided them to flawlessly project his message through their own language and personality.

-Infallibility and inerrancy refer to the original texts of the Bible.
-Scholars who are proponents of biblical inerrancy acknowledge the potential for human error in transmission and translation, and therefore only affirm as the Word of God translations that "faithfully represent the original".